camunda/camunda-docs/docs/apis-tools/tasklist-api-rest/migrate-to-zeebe-user-tasks.md

         <td><NoItem /></td>
         <td>
             <YesItem />
-            <TableTextSmall>Task listeners will be introduced in later release</TableTextSmall>
+            <TableTextSmall>Task listeners will be introduced in a future release</TableTextSmall>
         </td>
     </tr>
     <tr>